Posted on June 4, 2014 by Michael Bord

 Lots of data center vendors offer transfer switches, but they normally fall into one of only two categories: relay-based Automatic Transfer Switches (ATS) or Static Transfer Switches (STS) that rely on silicon-controlled rectifiers.
 Although effective in switching between power feeds, they both have inherent design flaws that hinder both performance and reliability – two areas where a hybrid rack transfer switch really excels.
 But, to understand why the hybrid transfer switch is superior, you first need to understand the limitations of ATS and STS devices.

 ATS switch transfer times vary from 10 to 16ms, and switching requires an additional 4 to 5ms, often exceeding the 20ms needed to keep IT equipment running making it a potential liability.
 Another disadvantage is that the contact and pole often fuse together due to electrical arcing; it’s one of the leading causes of relay-based ATS failure.
-And since ATS do not indicate when the relay has fused and is no longer able to switch power feeds, data center operators only know their transfer switch has failed when it’s too late!
+And since ATS does not indicate when the relay has fused and is no longer able to switch power feeds, data center operators only know their transfer switch has failed when it’s too late!

 STS systems offer very fast transfer times - normally 4 to 6ms.
 But, there’s a huge trade-off here in terms of price; they are often over five and a half times more expensive than relay-based switches!
 Another major downside is that they draw significantly more energy than relay-based switches and thereby produce more heat, forcing you to provide greater power and cooling resources than you may have the capacity for.